 Do you want to learn how to lazy load images in WordPress?

-Lazy loading allows your website to only load images when a user scrolls down to a specific image, which reduces website load time and improves website performance.
+Lazy loading allows your website to only load images when a user scrolls down to a specific image, which reduces the website load time and improves website performance.
 Many popular image-heavy sites use lazy loading to boost website speed and performance.

 In this article, we will show you how to easily lazy load images in WordPress, step by step.

 Why Lazy Load Images in WordPress?

-Lazy loading your WordPress images can speed up your website and offer a better user experience.
+Lazy loading WordPress images can speed up your website and offer a better user experience.

 No one likes slow websites.
-In fact, a performance study found that a single second delay in page load time leads to 7% fewer conversions, 11% fewer page views, and a 16% decrease in customer satisfaction.
+In fact, a performance study found that a 1-second delay in page load time leads to 7% fewer conversions, 11% fewer pageviews, and a 16% decrease in customer satisfaction.

 Search engines like Google don’t like slow-loading websites, either.
 This is why faster sites rank higher in the search results.

 Images take the most time to load on your website compared to other web elements.
 If you add a lot of images to your articles, then each image increases your page load time.

 However, your images will still be loaded and affect the overall page load time.
-To overcome this issue, you can delay image loading by implementing lazy load on your website.
+To get past this issue, you can delay image loading by implementing lazy load on your website.

 How does lazy loading for images work?

 Instead of loading all your images at once, lazy loading downloads only the images visible on the user’s screen.
 It replaces all other images with a placeholder image or blank space.

 As a user scrolls down the page, your website loads images that are visible in the browser’s viewing area.

 Lazy loading can be very beneficial to your WordPress blog:

-- It reduces the initial web page loading time, so users will see your site faster
+- It reduces the initial web page loading time so that users will see your site faster.

-- It conserves bandwidth by only delivering images that are viewed and can save on hosting costs
+- It conserves bandwidth by only delivering images that are viewed, which can save you money on WordPress hosting costs.

 The release of WordPress 5.5 added lazy loading as a default feature.